ProspectPyxis/GeMatrix/README.md

-# Boardcord Documentation
+# GeMatrix Documentation

-*This branch contains the Github Pages files and raw documentation for Boardcord.
+*This branch contains the Github Pages files and raw documentation for GeMatrix.
 Do not clone this branch unless you want to edit the files yourself!*

 ## Testing locally